Skip to content

 Schuman Centre 30th anniversary

-The Robert Schuman Centre is culminating the celebration of its 30th anniversary through joint sessions of workshops on six themes that are central to the Centre’s research agenda.
+From 17 to 21 June 2024 the Robert Schuman Centre is culminating the celebration of its 30th anniversary through joint sessions of workshops on six themes that are central to its research agenda.

 Themes of the Workshops